Finnoy Travel - Travel Stories and Reviews

 How to Hire a Car in Finland

 If you are planning for a road trip between Finland and Norway or Sweden, make sure that your car is absolutely in good condition.
 Otherwise, you may hire a car from any car hire company in Helsinki.
-We advise you to compare prices and insurance terms carefully before signing any agreement.
+We advise you to carefully compare prices and insurance terms before signing any agreement.

 Read our helpful tips How to Rent a Car.